blauhschwert/VideoGameHistory/README.md

 # 19:15 - I need to be better !
 - The configuration of work environment is so important for a
-- proper work live balance especially if it about computer science...
+- proper work live balance especially if it about computer science..

+# 26.08.2024 Guess who is back again...
+- Hello my dear fellas Blauh is back again in the Game and he wants to stay in Game Developer mode for a long time...
+- I want to create now a carrer as amateur game developer and see how good I am ... my english needs to get better XD!